gs0622/gs0622.github.io/source/_posts/2014-08-27-chromium-os-build-notes.markdown

     $ cros_sdk --delete

 ## Enlarge ccache size
-ccache is used in chromiumos 2nd build however the default size is 1GB only, you can enlarge it manually
+ccache is used to speedup chromiumos 2nd build, typical build will spend 9GB space, however the default size is 1GB only, you can enlarge it manually

     $ ccache --max-size=10G
     $ export CCACHE_DIR=/var/cache/distfiles/ccache